elibroftw/blog.elijahlopez.ca/content/posts/bu-375-operations.md

 ### Strategy

-- direction for acheiving a ission
+- direction for achieving a mission
 - consistency
 - dependent on organization size
   - formal (larger)